Mare Winningham: Personal life

 Winningham has been married four times and divorced three.
 In the early 1980s, she was briefly married to actor A Martinez.
-They both starred in the miniseries The Young Pioneers.
+They starred in the miniseries The Young Pioneers.
 After their divorce, she married television technical advisor William Mapel, with whom she had five children: Riley Mapel was the oldest son (b.
 1981) and died by suicide in 2005; Patrick Mapel (b.
 1983); Jack Mapel (b.
 1985); the only daughter Calla Louise Mapel (b.
 1987) and Happy Atticus Mapel (b.
 1988).
 The marriage ended in 1994.
 Winningham later married and divorced artist Jason Trucco.
 At the end of 2021, she and long-time friend and fellow actor Anthony Edwards eloped.
 The two have known each other for 35 years.

 Winningham was raised a Roman Catholic.
 She converted to Judaism in her early 40s as a personal decision having nothing to do with a marriage, and is an observant Jew.